Aldans/ansible-utm-k3s/README.md

-#### Description
+### Description

-This ansible role for deploy k3s cluster on UTM.
+This is ansible role for deploying k3s cluster on UTM.
 Tested only on MacOS v14.1 M2.
-By default it deploy 3 nodes one control plane and 2 workers and optional manualy (ansible role not deploy dns vm) additional 1 dns vm, tested on bind.
+By default, it deploys 3 nodes one control plane and 2 workers and optional manually (ansible role not deploy dns vm) an additional 1 dns vm, tested on bind.

-#### Components
+### Components

 k3s, cilium, hubble, metallb, ingress nginx controller.

-#### Prerequisites
+### Prerequisites

-- On UTM install clear alpine vm
+- On UTM install clear Alpine vm
-- On home router binding ip and mac addreses for your vms
+- On home router binding IP and Mac addresses for your vms
 - Install in clear alpine vm sudo for, add config to sudoers NOPASS
-- Install pip for alpine
+- Install pip for Alpine

   ```bash
   wget https://bootstrap.pypa.io/get-pip.py